lists

 self.assertIsNone(a_list.clear())

 the terminal shows green.
-The clear method returns None when it is called
+The clear method returns None when called

 red: make it fail